-Location: Plumpton, East Sussex
+Location: Lewes, East Sussex

-RAW is working on a new build, single storey, concrete ‘bunker’ home for a young family on a rural site in East Sussex.
+The occupants wish to be completely enveloped by a single material.
 The design examines how the building will feel.
-‘Dead’ acoustics, dark corners, sunken spaces, secret routes, a sense of mass, and the interplay of light and dark formed the main areas of exploration during concept design.
-Tower Houses and Concrete Bunkers containing desirable characteristics such as solidity; permanence; simple external form, sculptural internal form; inhabited mass; use of a single material; a sense of adventure and the spirit of sanctuary; became strong reference points throughout the process.
+‘Dead’ acoustics, dark corners, sunken spaces, secret routes, a sense of significant mass, and the interplay of light and dark spaces formed the main areas of exploration during concept design.
+Tower Houses and wartime coastal bunkers containing desirable characteristics such as solidity; permanence; simple external form, sculptural internal form; inhabited mass; use of a single material; the spirit of adventure and a sense of sanctuary; became strong reference points throughout the process.

 The proposal consists of a series of cast in situ concrete blocks surrounding a larger central space.
 Numerous openings, cavities and volumes have been carved out of the mass to create a series of overlapping routes and spaces

 to be discovered,

 across the site.
 Oblique openings providing contrasting levels of indirect daylight and sunlight into each of the spaces have been designed to remind the occupant what the weather is doing,

 and provide glimpses of the garden, the south downs and the nearby tree tops.